ryanmartin.me

 java -jar /path/to/jar

-This way, you only have to type ./run-jar, or run-jar if you have the script somewhere in your shell’s PATH.
+This way, you only have to type ./run-jar.sh, or run-jar.sh if you have the script somewhere in your shell’s PATH.

-# This will tell the shell to run the script using java -jar instead of the
+First, we’ll change run-jar.sh’s shebang (#!) line from #!/usr/bin/bash to #!/usr/bin/java.
+This tells the shell to run the script using java -jar instead of the usual bash or sh:

-# Append the JAR file to the script
+Then, we’ll append the entire JAR file to the script:

 This way, everything you need to run the program is in a single file, making it simpler to manage.